Follow my blog with Bloglovin

 Destiny (or fate) will play them a trick, by bringing a child into the mix.
 This makes them both realize that they must somehow work things out, even if not as a couple.
 Cora’s mother turns out to be quite the influence on her and on her parenting choices.

 Overall, I liked this book, but it is not my Carrie Fisher’s favourite.
 It was definitely entertaining, as all her books are.
 But it didn’t engage my attention like others have in the past.
 Would I recommend it?
 Sure.
-I always recommend everything I read.
+I (almost) always recommend the books I read.
 The reason for this is, we are all different, and so what impacts me in a way, may impact others in opposite or just different ways.

 And if you’re a Carrie Fisher fan, then you must read this book.
 The way I see it, if you love an author, you must give all her or his work a chance 😉